abbotto/rectangular/readme/app.md

 ## <a name='Directives'></a>Directives
 Directives are used to control DOM behaviour and to render data in HTML format.
-- The structure of a `directive` template path is this: `{{component}}/{{template}}.directive.html`.
+- The structure of a `directive` template path is this: `{{component|directive}}/{{template}}.directive.html`.

 ## <a name='Components'></a>Components
 A component is a specialized directive that organizes a controller with a template.
 One main difference between a component and a directive is that a component doesn't have a `link` function.
-For DOM manipulation, a component can use directives with a link function.
+For DOM decoration, a component can use directives with a link function.

-- Component files are placed in the `app/component/{{componentName}}` directory:
+- Relevant files are placed in the `app/component/{{componentName}}` directory:
 	- **Components** (js)
 	- **Directives** (js)
 	- **Templates** (html)